cycfi/elements/docs/layout.md

 <img width="40%" height="40%" src="{{ site.url }}/elements/assets/images/deck.png">

 The Deck is very similar to layers.
-Groups of elements to be placed in the z-axis.
+Elements are placed in the z-axis.
 But unlike layers, only the top-most element is active.

 Effects:
 1. Everything listed in the layer's *Effects*, except 2 and 3.